inngest/inngest/examples/google-process-images/README.md

 # Process images with Google Cloud and Sharp

 <!-- Insert a short summary of the function.
 It should be no longer than a single paragraph -->
-Respond to a `user/hello` event and output a `"Hello, [name]!"` message.

-When a `user/profile.photo.uploaded` event is received, check that the uploaded image is safe using Google's Cloud Vision API, then process the images to create a variety of sizes.
+When a `user/profile.photo.uploaded` event is received, check that the uploaded image is safe using the [Google Cloud Vision API](https://cloud.google.com/vision), then resize the images using [Sharp](https://www.npmjs.com/package/sharp) create a variety of thumbnails.

 <!-- Define a flowchart to visually show how the function will work -->
 <!-- https://mermaid.live/ is a great tool for this, and docs are at https://mermaid-js.github.io/mermaid/#/flowchart -->